Mp3's & videos from our 2015 Conference are available plus full text from Lionel Windsor's talk.

 Style: Popular level with time for questions.

 About the speakers: Peter is Head of New Testament & Greek at Moore College, and is interested in the Gospels and how they communicate the good news of Jesus to our lost world.
-Claire is an itinerant speaker and author of God's Good Design: What the Bible really says about men and women (Matthias Media).
+Claire lives in Sydney with her husband Rob, and attends St Andrew’s Cathedral.
+They have an adult son.
+She spends her time speaking and writing for Jesus, and is the author of God's Good Design: What the Bible really says about men and women.